-If you’re not able to keep pincushion geminiflora outdoors during the winter, keep it indoors as a container plant.
+If you’re not able to keep dark green pincushion Agave geminiflora outdoors during the winter, keep it indoors as a container plant.
 It makes beautiful patio or garden addition when used as pedestal plants and planted in large urns.

 You can also keep this interesting agave as a houseplant all year round.

-When kept as a container plant, do not over pot.
+When growing in container, do not over pot.

 Just use a container that is barely larger than the rosette.
 Pot with standard cactus or succulent potting mix.

-When keeping your pin cuchion agaive indoors in the winter, be sure to keep it in a bright, sunny location and remember not to water!
+When keeping your twin-flowered agave indoors in the winter, be sure to keep it in a bright, sunny location and remember not to water!